 Low Cost of Living and Increasing Jobs

 During several decades, many of my workforce clients and one relative relocated to the Pueblo area for its climate and good job opportunities.
 Many followed up to say that the climate was warmer in and around Pueblo than in other areas of the state, with at lest 300 days of sunshine each year.
-This fact makes the area a "banana belt" - comfortably warm, although unable to support banana growth.
+Although unable to support banana growth, this fact makes the area a "banana belt"—comfortably warm.
 Residents love it!

 My Aunt Mildred moved to the Colorado Springs—Pueblo Area in the 1920s, enjoying the climate until her death in 1979.
 During and after The Great Depression, she saw the economy of this "Pittsburgh of the West," as she called it, grow with new businesses.
 Growth was spearheaded by resurgence of the steel industry.
 Workforce clients have informed me from 1995—2016 that they have found high paying jobs with benefits long-term in this Colorado area, including within steel manufacturing plants listed below.

 - EVRAZ Rocky Mountain Steel North America, formerly CF&I Steel Mill: Manufacturing and Metal Recycling (active today)